New System Would Simplify Process for Contractors and Homeowners

 “Getting a building permit can be extremely frustrating because of the time it takes, as well as the steps required, for a submission,” said Freiman (D-Hunterdon, Mercer, Middlesex and Somerset).
 “This bill looks to simplify the process, for the contractors, businesses, and homeowners by utilizing technology and making the process more efficient.”

-The bill (A-4463), also known as, the “Electronic Permit Processing Review System,” would create a centralized online system for builders to submit their permitting plans electronically.
+The first bill (A-4463), sponsored by Assemblymen Freiman and Karabinchak, also known as, the “Electronic Permit Processing Review System,” would create a centralized online system for builders to submit their permitting plans electronically.
 The review system also would allow applicants to schedule inspections and exchange information with other building professionals, as well as the Department of Community Affairs, during the review process.

 The electronic system established by the bill would allow permit applicants to:

-· request an on-site inspection of a projet, and
+- request an on-site inspection of a project; and

 - have continuous, 24-hour access to their submissions.

 The Electronic Permit Processing Review System legislation aims to bring 80% of application submissions online.
 For large, complicated, or any other construction projects, the current process of working with the local building department will remain available.